dashpay/docs/governance/using.rst

 your vote will not be counted.
 The exact deadline is 1662 blocks before the superblock.**

-Voting on DGBB proposals is an important part of operating a masternode.
+Voting on DAO proposals is an important part of operating a masternode.
 Since masternodes are heavily invested in Dash, they are expected to critically appraise proposals each month and vote in a manner they perceive to be consistent with the best interests of the network.
 Each